Diving in Raja Ampat

 The term "Frontier Diving" seems to have been invented for Raja Ampat.
 To visit these waters is to feel at the edge of the earth.
 To gaze over the crystalline seas from onboard a liveaboard at the beehive-shaped, largely uninhabited islands is to be as far away from it all as you can imagine.
 At many places on the sea in Asia, the night sky is lit up like Piccadilly Circus by fishing boats.
 At night time in Misool you can peer out at the horizon and maybe see one or two distant specks of light.

-To dive in West Papua is mostly drift dives due to the moderate currents prevalent in the area, which provide nutrients for the myriad fish and coral.
+Diving in West Papua mostly takes the form of drift dives due to the moderate currents prevalent in the area, which provide nutrients for the myriad fish and coral.
 The variety of marine life can be staggering.
-Some areas of Raja Ampat boast enormous schools of fish and regular sightings of sharks, such as wobbegongs.
+Some areas boast enormous schools of fish and regular sightings of sharks, such as wobbegongs.
 At Mansuar it's highly likely you'll encounter large groups of manta rays and turtles.
 From the boat and often close to shore you may get the chance to don your snorkelling gear for some unforgettable interaction with resident pods of dolphins or even some passing whales.

-There are many Raja Ampat highlights and everyone has their own special spots but no liveaboard trip would be complete without checking out Cape Kri.
+There are many highlights in the Raja Ampat islands and everyone has their own special spots but no liveaboard trip would be complete without checking out Cape Kri.
 If you want lots of big stuff and to be enveloped by fish then roll in here and both desires will soon be sated.
 Meaty Queensland groupers, sharks, snappers, Napoleon wrasse, barracuda, dogtooth tuna, trevallies, you name it ...
 They are all here and they are all here in numbers.

 By contrast Misool Island, in the southern section of Raja Ampat, is all about investigation through the holes and tunnels where lie all manner of macro wonders.
 No swirling schools here but rather soft corals galore and critters by the bucketful such as sea horses and ghost pipefish.
 Great by day, unbelievable by night.